Dataframe Manipulation with dplyr

 Above we used ‘normal’ grammar, but the strengths of

-lie in combining several functions using pipes.
+dplyr lie in combining several functions using pipes.

 Since the pipes grammar is unlike anything we’ve seen in R before, let’s repeat what we’ve done above using pipes.